Descending sort in Haskell

 Jens Petersen asks why in the benchmark above I’m comparing

-Down)) list nf (sortBy (comparing
+nf (sortBy (comparing Down)) listto

-here as a baseline, to demonstrate that
+nf sort (reverse list)I include sort here as a baseline, to demonstrate that

-does not have any significant
+sortBy (comparing Down) does not have any significant

 overhead comparing to a simple sort.
 But why have reverse